Near-Real-Time InSAR Phase Estimation for Large-Scale Surface Displacement Monitoring: Near-real-time InSAR time-series estimation

 \begin{enumerate} \item The mean and standard deviation of SAR backscatter amplitude estimated from small sample sizes may be noisy. \item Temporal variation of surface scattering properties may lead to changes in the amplitude of the SAR backscatter. \end{enumerate}

-We address these challenges by storing mini-stack amplitude means and variances in each newly formed compressed SLC.
+We address these challenges by storing mini-stack amplitude means and variances as ancillary data products along with each newly formed compressed SLC.
 We then merge the old and new amplitude statistics through standard formulas for combining group means and variances:

 where $\mu_i$, $\sigma_i^2$, and $w_i$ are the amplitude mean, amplitude variance, and weight of each group.
 Two simple options for $w_i$ are to evenly weight the previous $n$ images, or to use an exponential decay to prioritize recent observations, while still allowing statistics to adapt to changes.